How Understanding our Attachment Style Can Help Us Love Better

 Once you’ve gotten to know your attachment pattern, finding a therapist with expertise in the area is your next step.
 Having an expert guide makes all the difference – especially if you are partnered, or alternatively, if you’re looking for love and want to put your best foot forward.

-Attachment-based therapy aims to specifically target the thoughts, feelings, communications, and behaviours that we have learned to suppress, avoid, or amplify due to our early attachment experiences.
+Attachment-based therapy aims to specifically target the thoughts, feelings, communications, and behaviors that we have learned to suppress, avoid, or amplify due to our early attachment experiences.

 By cultivating a safe, secure, and transparent therapeutic space, the therapist works with the patient to reclaim and reshape these capacities, resulting in a healthier way of approaching both the Self and the Other6.